robinhood/faust/docs/userguide/tables.rst

     async for event in app.topic('withdrawals', value_type=Withdrawal).stream():
         table[event.account] += event.amount

-This also ensures that producing to the changelog and committing messages from the source happen simultaneously.
+This source-topic-event to table-modification-event requirement also ensures that producing to the changelog and committing messages from the source happen simultaneously.

 .. note::